siobhanlgorman/knits-and-pieces/TESTING.md

 **Pass/Fail: Pass**

-#### Home Page
+### Home Page
-- Under the title is a carousel featuring images of three main product categories with links in the image title to the relevant category page
+**Carousel**: Under the title is a carousel featuring images of three main product categories with links in the image title to the relevant category page

 **Expected Result**:
 - Carousel is functioning with three images displaying